-Where there is a finding of a Title IX violation, WSU will take steps to prevent reoccurrence and to correct its effects on the complainant and others.
-Therefore, even if a victim does not want to pursue criminal charges or administrative charges under Title IX, she or he should still report and discuss the matter to the Title IX coordinator or the deputy coordinator.
+Under either process, where there is a finding of a Title IX violation, Wayne State University will take steps to prevent reoccurrence and to correct its effects on the complainant and others.
+Therefore, even if a victim does not want to pursue administrative charges under Title IX, reporting to the Title IX director is still advisable so that interim measures and resources can be provided and prevention steps can be taken.